AgenticDao/A2AServer-js/samples/coderAgent/README.md

 3. **Code Generation**: Uses OpenAI to generate code based on prompts
 4. **Code Extraction**: Parses markdown code blocks into separate files
 5. **Response Streaming**: Delivers files back to the client progressively

+## How It Works

+1. The agent receives a natural language request through the A2A protocol
+2. It converts the request into a format suitable for OpenAI models
+3. The LangChain integration sends the request to the OpenAI API
+4. The response is processed to extract code blocks and file information
+5. Each generated file is streamed back as an artifact to the client
+6. Finally, a summary of the generated files is sent as a completion message

 ## Customization